The problem with not insuring yourself

 What to think about when insuring yourself?

 When you think about insuring yourself, you can look at it in two ways.
 First, you can buy a variety of insurance policies that will help cover losses to the property you own.
 Homes, cars, furnishings, and almost anything of value can be insured.
-You can insure your life and buy private medical insurance for treatment or care that is outside of coverage under the NHS or expat equivalents.
+You can ensure your life and buy private medical insurance for treatment or care that is outside of coverage under the NHS or expat equivalents.

 In the UK like many countries, it is illegal to operate a motor vehicle on any public road, or in any public place, without having third-party insurance.
 Third-party insurance is liability insurance that protects other drivers and other parties for bodily injury or property damage while you are operating a motor vehicle.
 If you fail to buy and maintain this coverage, you could face fines, lose your driving privileges, and even have your car impounded.